plazi/synolib/README.md

 [http://plazi.github.io/synolib/](http://plazi.github.io/synolib/) to open the example page in the browser and execute the script.

-For a simple command line example using the library see: `main.ts`.
+For a simple command line example using the library see: `example/cli.ts`.

 ## building